hgc123123/nyush-cluster/nyush-cluster/docs/how-to/software/scientific-software.md

 # MPI-specific parameters

+#SBATCH -N 1
-# Launch on 8 nodes (== 8 tasks)
+# Launch on 8 tasks
 #SBATCH --ntasks 8
 # Allocate 4 CPUs per task (== per node)
 #SBATCH --cpus-per-task 4

-# Load the OpenMPI and GCC environment module to get the runtime environment.
+# Load the OpenMPI environment module to get the runtime environment.
-module load gcc/4.7.0-0
-module load openmpi/4.0.3-0
+module load openmpi/main-gcc-8.5.0

 # Make custom environment modules known.
 Alternative, you can "module use"
 # them in the session you use for submitting the job.